ewfx/gaied-ai-sparklers/README.md

    demo.launch(share=True)
  ```
 7. Click on gradio link url
-8. Enter the details and click classify email
+8. Enter the details and click on classify email

 🔹 Prerequisites
  ```sh